China holds appeal hearing for Canadian sentenced to death | CBC News

 Robert Schellenberg appealing sentence in drug smuggling case

-Chinese court has held an appeal hearing for Canadian Robert Schellenberg, who was sentenced to death for drug smuggling in a case that has deepened a diplomatic rift between the countries.
+A Chinese court held an appeal hearing Thursday for a Canadian who was sentenced to death for drug smuggling in a case that has deepened a diplomatic rift between the two countries.

+The intermediate-level court in northeastern Liaoning province said Robert Schellenberg's sentence would be announced at an unspecified date.

-No decision was immediately announced after the hearing Thursday morning.
-Schellenberg was initially sentenced to 15 years in November, only to be handed the death sentence at a hastily scheduled January retrial.
+Convicted of playing a central role in a methamphetamine smuggling operation, Schellenberg was initially sentenced to 15 years in November, only to be handed the death sentence at a hastily-scheduled January retrial.

-That came after Canada arrested Meng Wanzhou, chief financial officer of Chinese telecom giant Huawei, at the request of the U.S. in December.
-Days later, two Canadians were detained in China in apparent retaliation.
+That came after Canada arrested Meng Wanzhou, chief financial officer of Chinese telecom giant Huawei, on a U.S. extradition warrant in December.
+Days later, two Canadians — Michael Kovrig and Michael Spavor — were detained in China in apparent retaliation.

 Canadian Prime Minister Justin Trudeau condemned Schellenberg's sentencing in January and accused China of "arbitrarily" applying the death penalty.